blink-new/chatgpt-prompt-keyword-analyzer-1gquaff7/recreate-req-doc.md

 - Caching for frequently used prompts
 - Advanced rate limiting and queue management

+## Troubleshooting

+### Common Issues

+#### API Key Not Working
+- Verify the API key is correct and has sufficient credits
+- Check that the environment variable name is exactly `VITE_OPENAI_API_KEY`
+- Restart the development server after adding the API key

+#### Rate Limiting Errors
+- The app includes 1-second delays between requests
+- For heavy usage, consider increasing the delay
+- Monitor your OpenAI usage dashboard for rate limits

+#### CSV Upload Issues
+- Ensure CSV has "prompt" and "keywords" columns
+- Check that keywords are comma-separated within cells
+- Verify file encoding is UTF-8

+#### Build Issues
+- Run `npm install` to ensure all dependencies are installed
+- Check for TypeScript errors with `npm run type-check`
+- Verify all imports are correct after removing Blink SDK

 ## Conclusion

-This ChatGPT Prompt Analyzer represents a sophisticated example of modern web application development, combining:
+This ChatGPT Prompt Analyzer demonstrates a complete transition from a Blink SDK-based application to a standalone React application using direct OpenAI API integration.
+The application maintains all its core functionality while providing:

+- **Direct API Integration**: No dependency on external SDKs
+- **Simplified Setup**: Just requires an OpenAI API key
+- **Full Feature Set**: All original features preserved
-- **Modern React patterns** with hooks and TypeScript
+- **Modern Architecture**: Clean React patterns with TypeScript
+- **Production Ready**: Can be deployed to any static hosting service

+The application serves as an excellent example of:
-- **Beautiful UI design** with Tailwind CSS and ShadCN components
+- Modern React development with hooks and TypeScript
+- Direct API integration with error handling
-- **Real-time processing** with progress tracking and status updates
+- Real-time UI updates and progress tracking
-- **Advanced text analysis** with regex-based keyword matching
+- Advanced text analysis and keyword matching
-- **Comprehensive analytics** with frequency analysis and statistics
-- **Batch processing** capabilities for scalable operations
-- **Export functionality** for data portability

-The application demonstrates best practices in:
-- Component architecture and separation of concerns
-- Error handling and user experience design
+- Responsive design and user experience
-- Performance optimization and rate limiting
-- Responsive design and accessibility
+- Export functionality and data management
-- Type safety with TypeScript
-- Modern development tooling with Vite

-This project serves as an excellent foundation for building similar AI-powered analysis tools and can be extended with additional features like advanced analytics, collaboration tools, and integration capabilities.
+This project can be easily extended with additional features and serves as a solid foundation for building similar AI-powered analysis tools.